|Point-Gatineau Flooding in May 1974|

 Mississauga-Toronto Flooding in 2013?
 Burlington flood in 2014?
 Climate change or a heck of a lot more pavement?
 Here are some maps to show the dramatic increase in pavement since the mid 1960's in those areas ... and the creeks are not any bigger than they used to be to convey the runoff:

 Important public policies are being created based on mis-reported rainfall trends.
 This includes expensive climate mitigation plans and taxes to deal with rainfall intensity increases that have NOT occurred.
 While cheese-eating high school science teachers are making theoretical connections between temperature (global warming) and water vapour holding capacity/extreme rainfall, the real scientists like those at MIT or Columbia are studying the real science and saying these guesstimates of more extreme weather due to higher temperatures are not playing out in the real observations.
-This is recent paper on that topic:
+This is a recent paper on that topic:

 Robert Muir, M.A.Sc., P.Eng.